davmirand/tuning_mod/README.md

 -	Initialize the git submodule ```libbpf```
 	* The libbpf source is provided thru the git submodule.
 	* ```libbpf``` is a library that allows the bpf programs to run.
-	* To use the module it must be initialized by running the following commands in the Tuning Module root directory:
+	* To use the module it must be initialized by running the following commands in the Tuning Module's root directory:
 ```bash
 git submodule update --init
 ```